|

 open("xyzzy", O_WRONLY|O_APPEND|O_CREAT, 0666) = 3

-Here, the second and the third argument of open(2) are decoded by
+Here, the second and third arguments of open(2) are decoded by

 breaking down the flag argument into its three bitwise-OR

-constituents and printing the mode value in octal by tradition.
+constituents and printing the mode value in octal, following

-Where the traditional or native usage differs from ANSI or POSIX,
+tradition.
+Where traditional or native usage differs from ANSI or

-the latter forms are preferred.
-In some cases, strace output is
+POSIX, the latter forms are preferred.
+In some cases, strace

-proven to be more readable than the source.
+output has proven to be more readable than the source code itself.

-Structure pointers are dereferenced and the members are displayed
+Structure pointers are dereferenced, and their members are

-as appropriate.
-In most cases, arguments are formatted in the
+displayed as appropriate.
+In most cases, arguments are formatted

-most C-like fashion possible.
-For example, the essence of the
+in the most C-like fashion possible.
+For example, the essence of

 lstat("/dev/null", {st_mode=S_IFCHR|0666, st_rdev=makedev(0x1, 0x3), ...}) = 0

-Notice how the 'struct stat' argument is dereferenced and how
+Notice how the struct stat argument is dereferenced and how each

-each member is displayed symbolically.
-In particular, observe
+member is displayed symbolically.
+In particular, observe how the

-how the st_mode member is carefully decoded into a bitwise-OR of
+st_mode member is carefully decoded into a bitwise-OR of symbolic

-the first argument to lstat(2) is an input to the system call and
+argument to lstat(2) is an input to the system call, and the

 modified if the system call fails, arguments may not always be